colin-adams/chu-shogi-tools/README.md

 2) Copy all files from the sub-directories (bash, example, latex, perl) to the installation directory.

+3) Change to the eiffel directory: cd eiffel

+4) cd fen2fsy

+5) ec -config fen2fsy.ecf

+6) cd EIFGENs/fen2fsy/F_code

+7) finish_freezing

+8) cp fen2fsy ~/chu-tools

+9) cd ../../..

+10) rm -rf EIFGENs

+11) cp fen2fsy start.fen ~/chu-tools

-3) Change to the installation directory and type the command:
+12) Change to the installation directory (cd ~/chu-tools) and type the command:

 ./forsyth2svg stampede.fsy

 This should create a file stampede.svg - one of my mating problems.

+13) Type the commands:

+./fen2fsy start.fen start.fsy
+./forsyth2png start.fsy

+This should create a file start1.png - the start position obtained by doing File -> Save Position from the xboard menu